How to Ship Wine as a Gift

 Know Your Friend’s or Family Member’s Wine Preferences

 From varietal and sweetness to alcohol percentage and tannins, there are many different characteristics that go into a person’s wine taste preferences.
 These preferences are important to keep in mind when selecting that perfect bottle for your friend or family member.
 Some ways to make sure you’ve got their preferences down, besides asking them, is to take note of the type of wine they order when out to dinner or the bottles they keep on-hand in their home.
-If in doubt, it’s perfectly fine to send them a quick note asking about their favorite type—it’s better to be sure you’re shipping wine they’ll love, and they can anticipate the arrival of their favorite bottle!
+If in doubt, it’s perfectly fine to send them a quick note asking about their favorite type or take a look at their state's most popular wine—it’s better to be sure you’re shipping wine they’ll love, and they can anticipate the arrival of their favorite bottle!

 Carefully Package Each Bottle of Wine